Tumblefluff/digitized_karaoke_list/README.md

 ## Origins

 A local venue near me has karaoke every week, and the song list is a printed book.
-I gave the dj a pro-bono upgrade hosted on my homelab webserver.  ...and I wanted to share the code in case anyone else wants to set up their own for themselfs or someone else.
+I gave the dj a pro-bono upgrade hosted on my homelab webserver.  ...and I wanted to share the code in case anyone else wants to set up their own for themself or someone else.
 *enjoy*

 ## Features